 Step 3: Gain Work Experience

-Once licensed, registered nurses might work in hospitals, cancer treatment centers, public heath communities, private physician's offices or clinics.
-Pediatric oncology units are often looking for nurses with 1-3 years of experience, preferably with skills in administering chemotherapy, working with children and delivering infusion treatments.
-These skills can be gained in medical-surgical units, pediatric units or other settings.
+Once licensed, registered nurses might work in hospitals, cancer treatment centers, public heath departments, private physician's offices, or clinics.
+Pediatric oncology units are often looking for nurses with 1-3 years of experience, preferably with skills in administering chemotherapy, working with children, and delivering infusion treatments.
+These skills can be gained in medical-surgical units, pediatric units, or other settings.

-- Obtain pediatric oncology nursing certification.
-Some employers prefer pediatric oncology nursing candidates with the CPHON credential.
+Some employers prefer pediatric oncology nursing candidates with the Certified Pediatric Hematology/Oncology Nurse (CPHON) credential.
 This certification requires a current RN license and 12 months of RN experience, along with a minimum of 1,000 hours of pediatric oncology (or hematology) nursing practice and 10 contact hours of continuing nursing education.

-- Obtain PALS (Pediatric Advanced Life Support) certification.
-Some employers prefer job candidates who are already PALS-certified.
-This certification can be obtained by taking a course through the American Heart Association or various colleges, universities and medical schools.
+Additionally, some employers prefer job candidates who are already Pediatric Advanced Life Support certified.
+This certification can be obtained by taking a course through the American Heart Association or various colleges, universities, and medical schools.